How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Step 6

-If there are other computers on your current network, type a hostname different from other devices.
+If there are other computers on your current network, type a hostname that is different from other devices.
 The hostname selected by default is Debian, but you can change this name as you wish.

 Typing a Hostname